Ravigaud159/-Student-Information-System/README.md

 Student-Information-System

-I created an AWT project called 'Student Information System' using C# in the .NET framework, along with a SQL database.
-The project includes a registration or login page where users can add student information such as name, age, class, and email.
-After adding the information, users can view the stored data.
+I created an AWT project called 'Student Information System' using C# in the .NET framework on the Visual Studio platform, with a SQL database.
+The project features a registration or login page where users can enter student information such as name, age, class, and email.
+Once the information is added, users can view the stored data.